 Jeff Lindsay lives in Shanghai, China, though it was during his many years in Appleton, Wisconsin where he came to know the Hmong people.
 He has worked with Hmong people since 1994 and speaks a little Hmong.
 In fact, his family was part of a Hmong-speaking congregation in Appleton for a couple of years.
 Jeff has a Ph.D. in chemical engineering from Brigham Young University (BYU), has been an Assistant and Associate Professor at the Institute of Paper Science and Technology on the Georgia Tech Campus, where he taught graduate-level science and engineering courses and advised many graduate students.
 Jeff is a registered U.S. patent agent, is the former Corporate Patent Strategist of Kimberly-Clark Corporation, and more recently was Director of Solution Development at Innovationedge before becoming Head of Intellectual Property for a major company in China, APP-China.
 Jeff loves inventing, photography, writing and learning.

-Welcome to "The Tragedy of the Hmong," a page by Jeff Lindsay dedicated to understanding the Hmong people in the United States, and the tragic events that brought them here.
-Few people know their history, their role in fighting for the US in the Vietnam War, and the challenges they face today in this strange country, the United States.
-I hope this page will contribute toward understanding.
-The Hmong people in the United States come with great tragedy in their background, with a story of courage and suffering that the rest of America and the world needs to better appreciate.
-The tragedy of the Hmong did not end with the large-scale migration to the United States in the 1990s and beyond.
-Many thousands are still in jeopardy in Laos, and even those in the U.S., no longer subject to genocide and the pains of refugee camps, still need our understanding and sometimes our help.
-They have a story we need to know.
+"The Tragedy of the Hmong" is dedicated to understanding the Hmong people in the United States and the tragic events that brought them here.
+Few people know their history, their role in fighting for the US in the Vietnam War, and the challenges they face now.
+The Hmong people have a story of courage and suffering that the world needs to know.
+The tragedy of the Hmong did not end with the massive emigration to the United States in the 1990s.
+Many thousands are still in jeopardy in Laos and Thailand, and even those in the U.S. still need our understanding.

 Many Americans mistake them for Chinese or Vietnamese, but the many Hmong immigrants in our nation are from a distinct culture.
-Most of the adults were born in Laos and grew up as poor farmers from the hilltops of northern Laos, before they were recruited to fight a bloody secret war for the United States against powerful Communist forces.
+Most of the adults were born in Laos and grew up as mountain farmers from northern Laos, before they were recruited to fight a bloody secret war for the United States.

-There are roughly 180,000 Hmong people in the U.S., largely concentrated in Wisconsin, Minnesota, and California.
+There are roughly 260,000 Hmong people in the U.S. according to the 2010 census, mostly in Wisconsin, Minnesota, and California.
 Several million Hmong people remain in China, Thailand, and Laos, speaking a variety of Hmong dialects.
-The Hmong language group is a monosyllabic, tonal language (7-12 tones, depending on the dialect), with features that may make it an important bridge (according to some people) between Thai, Burmese, Chinese, and other Austro-Asian languages.
-The written language is said by some to have been eradicated over centuries of persecution in China (though it is not certain that there ever was a unique written language for Hmong).
+The Hmong language group is a monosyllabic, tonal language (7-12 tones, depending on the dialect), with features that may make it an important bridge between Thai, Burmese, Chinese, and other Austro-Asian languages.
+An ancient written language is said by some to have been eradicated over centuries of persecution in China (though it is not certain that there ever was a unique written language for Hmong).
 According to some traditions, Hmong women once sought to preserve their banned Hmong writing by stitching stylized characters into their dresses.
 Some of the symbols may have been preserved, but their meaning was lost.

 Here are two comments from Hmong readers that I hope will help motivate young Hmong people in America to remember the sacrifices of their families and ancestors, and to push forward to find success in the new land of America: